Advertisement

 About this recipe

-Mango and strawberry paletas are and will be one of my favorite paletas ever.
-These homemade Mexican ice pops are naturally sweet and refreshing and made with only two ingredients—mangoes and strawberries.
-There is no added sugar, no weird ingredients—just real fruit blended and frozen into a delicious treat.
+Mango and strawberry paletas are one of my favorite Mexican ice pops ever.
+These homemade paletas are naturally sweet and refreshing and made with only two ingredients: mangoes and strawberries.
+There is no added sugar, no weird ingredients — just real fruit blended and frozen into a delicious treat.

 What I love most about these paletas is their versatility and nostalgia.
-In Mexico, you’ll find paletas everywhere, from little carts to paleterías like La Michoacana, and they always taste like summer.
+In Mexico, you will find paletas everywhere, from little carts to paleterias like La Michoacana, and they always taste like summer.

 • Only 2 ingredients (plus optional lime juice or sugar)